Javihaus/CERT/README.md

 2. **Context Propagation Effect (γ)**: Performance changes when models process accumulated context
 3. **Pipeline Health (H)**: Composite operational metric for deployment decisions

-This is **engineering infrastructure for production monitoring**, not a coordination framework or intelligence system.
-It measures how attention mechanisms process extended context, not agent collaboration or coordination principles.

 ---

 ## Five-Minute Test